patriziosbr/pokedex/README.md

 # Getting Started with my pokedex

-dowload the project open VSC or any other text editor you like
+dowload the project open it in VSC or any other text editor you like

 open new terminal and run: